galister/wlx-overlay-s/README.md

 ### The Watch

 Check your left wrist for the watch.
-The watch is your primary tool for controlling the app.
+The watch is the primary tool for controlling the app.

 ![Watch usage guide](https://github.com/galister/wlx-overlay-s/blob/guide/wlx-watch.png)